NYUCCL/psiTurk/doc/secure_ad_server.rst

 Sound great, how do I use it?
 -------------------------------------------------------
-It's like magic!
 When you create a HIT from the command line in **psiTurk** your ad is posted to our servers.
 We begin forwarding people to your website instantly.
 You ad is never deleted (unless you want to delete it).
 Soon, you will be able to access statistics about who view, accepted, and returned your HIT and what other tasks they have completed on **psiTurk**.
-Also we have plans to enable alternative ways of posting Ads to **psiTurk** including through a simple web interface.
+We also have plans to enable alternative ways of posting Ads to **psiTurk** including through a simple web interface.
 This would then allow researchers using survey-type (via Google Forms or Qualtrics) to take advantage of the features of the Secure Ad Server as well.